awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

 To run on an AWS IoT Greengrass core, a Python Lambda function requires the AWS IoT Greengrass Core SDK for Python\.
 For this tutorial, you include the `greengrasssdk` folder in the Lambda function deployment package\.

-**Note**
-If you're running Python Lambda functions, you can also use [https://pypi.org/project/pip/](https://pypi.org/project/pip/) to install the AWS IoT Greengrass Core SDK for Python on the core device\.
-Then you can deploy your functions without including the SDK in the Lambda function deployment package\.
-For more information, see [greengrasssdk](https://pypi.org/project/greengrasssdk/)\.

 In this section, you:
 + Download the AWS IoT Greengrass Core SDK for Python to your computer \(not the AWS IoT Greengrass core device\)\.
 For this tutorial, you download the SDK on GitHub from the [AWS IoT Greengrass Core SDK](what-is-gg.md#gg-core-sdk-download) downloads page\.
 + Get the Python Lambda function \(named `greengrassHelloWorld.py`\) from the downloaded SDK\.